Universal Technical Institute Reviews

 -

-Reviewed by: Bill R, Master in on January 18th, 2011 featured
+Reviewed by: Bill R, Master featured

 There are always going to be people that take away different experiences.
 Right place at the right time didn't become cliche by accident.
 To the students or potential students: Some of you are natural born burger flippers and the greatest thing you can learn is what your limitations are.
 Some of you are going to go on to be fabulous tech's that I would have work on my own vehicles.
 Not everyone makes it to CEO just because.
 If you love automotive, but are not gifted with what it takes, then, yes, you do have to settle for dancing lessons with a shop mop.
 To the parents out there: the greatest thing you can do with your "adult child" is be honest with them about what their limits are.
 If you tell them that the sky is the limit, they will spend their lives reaching for something just out of grasp.
 We all know how that can turn ugly as represented by some of the postings here.
 Take responsibility for your own decision to take on this step in your/child's life and handle your business.
 Ocean front property is not available in Arizona and most people in the U.S. know this.
 Don't blame a recruiter for selling you an impossible dream.
 If it sounds too good, call them to the mat on it.
 Once you graduate, there may be something fantastic awaiting, but most likely, you will need to "work your way up" like it has been for most of capitalist history.
 I've been in the Biz for 20 years, started at 4.25 an hour.
 Now making well over 100k, but I put in my time.